ricallinson/mk3/README.md

 ### Setup

 The setup option walks through assigning addresses to each card that will be used in a bus and then validates the setup was successful.
+It requires that each card is added and removed as the setup process is followed.

 	mk3 -dongle /dev/tty.usbserial-A904RBQ7 -setup

 ## Testing